Create a culture that means business™

 - Companies that advocate for frequent recognition are 41% more likely to see increased employee retention and 34% more likely to see increased employee engagement.

-Cecilia McKenney, SVP and CHRO of Quest Diagnostics, says their recognition platform brought “phlebotomists together to get peer-to-peer recognition going, but also just to celebrate across offices and feel connected.”
+Cecilia McKenney, SVP and CHRO of Quest Diagnostics, says their recognition platform brought “phlebotomists together to get going, but also just to celebrate across offices and feel connected.”
 Remember to practice frequent recognition and make it inclusive so that every employee feels valued on a regular basis.

 8. Wellness flourishes